-Regulatory science was conceived in the early 1990s when the founders of Processa and other faculty at the University of Maryland worked with the FDA to develop multiple FDA Guidance documents.
-Over the last 30 years, two of our founders, Dr. David Young and Dr. Sian Bigora, have expanded the original regulatory science concept to include other factors, such as the principles of Project Optimus, which can affect the risk-benefit analyses that FDA conducts for every FDA drug approval.
-In fact, the principles of FDA's Project Optimus have been used by Drs.
-Young and Bigora to identify and justify an "optimal" dosage regimen for a number of non-oncology FDA-approved drugs.
-Our Regulatory Science Approach and our experience with the principles of Project Optimus differentiates us from other biotechnology companies by focusing us not only on the clinical science, but also on the equally important regulatory process.
+Regulatory science was conceived in the early 1990s when the founders of Processa and other faculty at the University of Maryland worked with the FDA to develop multiple FDA Guidances.
+Regulatory science is the science of developing new tools, standards, and approaches to assess the safety, efficacy, quality, and performance of all FDA-regulated products.
+Over the last 30 years, two of our founders, Dr. David Young and Dr. Sian Bigora, have expanded the original regulatory science concept by including the pre-clinical and clinical studies to justify the benefit-risk assessment required for FDA approval when designing the development programs of new drug products.

+The Processa Regulatory Science Approach defines the scientific information that the FDA requires to determine if the benefit outweighs the risk of a drug in a specific population of patients and at a specific dosage regimen for a specific drug product.
+The studies are designed to obtain the necessary scientific information to support the regulatory decision.

+The FDA has more recently taken steps to define some of the regulatory science required for the FDA approval of oncology products.
+Through the FDA's Project Optimus Oncology Initiative and the related Draft Guidance on determining the "optimal" dosage regimen for an oncology drug, the FDA has chosen to make the development of oncology drugs more science-based than in the past.
+Since the principles of the FDA's Project Optimus and the related Draft Guidance have been used by our Regulatory Science Approach in a number of non-oncology drugs, our experience with the principles of Project Optimus differentiates us from other biotechnology companies by focusing us not only on the clinical science, but also on the equally important regulatory process.
 We believe utilizing our Regulatory Science Approach provides us with three distinct advantages:

-- greater efficiencies (e.g., the right trial design and trial readouts); - greater possibility of drug approval by the FDA or other regulatory authorities; and - improvement over existing therapy with greater acceptance by patients/prescribers.
+- greater efficiencies (e.g., the right trial design and trial readouts); - greater possibility of drug approval by the FDA or other regulatory authorities; and - greater ability to evaluate the benefit-risk of a drug compared to existing therapy, which allows prescribers to provide better treatment options for each patient.

-In January 2023, we announced our strategic prioritization to advance our pipeline of Next Generation Chemotherapy proprietary small molecule oncology drugs.
-By changing either the metabolism, distribution and/or elimination of already FDA-approved cancer drugs or their active metabolites while maintaining the mechanism of how the drug kills cancer cells, we believe our NGC treatments will provide improved safety-efficacy profiles when compared to their currently marketed counterparts - capecitabine, gemcitabine, and irinotecan.
+In January 2023, we announced our strategic prioritization to advance our pipeline of NGC proprietary small molecule oncology drugs.
+The NGC products are new chemical entities, but they work by changing the metabolism, distribution and/or elimination of already FDA-approved cancer drugs or their active metabolites while maintaining the mechanism of how the drug kills cancer cells.
+We believe our NGC treatments will provide improved safety-efficacy profiles when compared to their currently marketed counterparts - capecitabine, gemcitabine, and irinotecan.
 All future studies of these drugs are subject to availability of capital to conduct the trials.